minprog/project/milestones/10 proposal/10 Proposal.md

 Describe your solution in moderate detail.
 You are sketching the "user experience": the situation that a user might be in and of which using your website is a part.

 > You should not use a formal sketching app (like a "wireframing" tool).
-This will be your next step.
+Doing that will be part of your next step.
 For now, draw by hand, doodle a little bit, throw away, start again and finally draw your basic sketch by hand.
+The idea is that you do not spend too much time on details in this phase, but just enough for someone to decide if your project is "enough".
+{:.bg-light}

 - **Summarize** your idea in one or two sentences, connecting it to the problem that you have defined.
 "This application will..."